mr-u0b0dy/ninjaUSB-util/CONTRIBUTING.md

 - Update documentation as needed
 - Ensure all CI checks pass

+**New Streamlined CI/CD Pipeline**: We've consolidated our workflows from 7 to 3 files for better efficiency.
+The main CI pipeline now includes integrated quality checks, conditional security scanning, and smart caching.
+See **[Pipeline Documentation](doc/PIPELINE.md)** for details.

 ## 📚 Detailed Documentation

 For comprehensive development guidelines, see **[doc/CONTRIBUTING.md](doc/CONTRIBUTING.md)** which includes: